gyulanemeth/bluefox.email/docs/design-systems/blocks.md

 - **Efficiency**: Instead of redesigning sections from scratch, users can modify existing blocks and integrate them into new templates.

-## Block Categories
+## Block categories

-Blocks are grouped inside **Block Categories**, which help organize them based on functionality or design purpose.
+Blocks are grouped inside **block categories**, which help organize them based on functionality or design purpose.
 Each category can contain multiple blocks, making it easier to manage and locate relevant components.

 Users can:

 - **Create, update, or delete** block categories.
 - **Add blocks** within a category.

-## Viewing Blocks
+## Viewing blocks

 Inside each block category, users will find a list of blocks displayed as cards.
 Each block card includes: